 With the mapping function your field computer will know the exact square footage of your spray zone and all applications will be the same, regardless of the operator.
 You will now know the right amount of product to keep in stock for your next application.

-The elimination of off-target spraying by reducing your application from 3 boom sections to individual nozzles is the main reason for the savings.
+The elimination of off-target spraying by increasing your control from 3 boom sections to individual nozzles is the main reason for the savings.
 Additional savings is achieved because a nozzle will shut off if your operator strays into an area already sprayed or when it leaves a spray zone.

-Our experience has shown that once a golf course installs a Turflux system there will be a 23% reduction in product used on greens, where the most expensive products are used, and an 11% reduction on fairways, where more volume is sprayed.
+Our experience has shown that once a golf course installs a Turflux system they typically see a 23% reduction in product used on greens, where the most expensive products are used, and an 11% reduction on fairways, where more volume is sprayed.
 Many courses have reduced the manpower needed for each application by eliminating one tank of time and product, resulting in even more savings, and a greater ability to stay ahead of play.

 With the increased control of liquid fertilizer and pesticide applications you can now map environmentally sensitive areas as “no spray” zones which will reduce human error and avoid any misapplications in the areas you need to avoid.

 The record keeping function of Raven's Slingshot® RTK or Ag Leader's AgFiniti Essentials are an added benefit when it comes to documenting your spray applications for regulatory reasons.
 You take your role as an environmental steward seriously.
 Having documented proof will help back that up.